 Dementia is a loss of brain function that occurs with certain diseases.
-Alzheimer’s disease (AD), is one form of dementia that gradually gets worse over time.
+Alzheimer’s disease (AD), is one form of dementia that gradually worsens.
 It affects memory, thinking, and behavior.
-Memory impairment, as well as problems with language, decision-making ability, judgment, and personality are necessary features for the diagnosis.

 Alzheimer’s – Knowing and Preventing

-The likeliness of developing Alzheimer’s disease has several factors – and one of the most important risks is genetic predisposition – but as we get older, our overall risk increases.
+The likeliness of developing Alzheimer’s disease has several factors – and one of the most important risks is genetic predisposition.

 The Alzheimer’s Risk Test